Comic Book: Godzilla Rulers Of Earth

 - Friendship Moment: Possibly.
 Following their battle with Destoroyah, one of the Mothra larvae tries to play with Godzilla's tail.
 Godzilla turns around and glares, only to see the two larvae hide under their mother's wings to help her up.
 Godzilla and Mothra lock eyes, he nods, and then he heads off.

 - Hero Killer: Destoroyah is in fine form - driving Zilla ashore, defeating Godzilla during their first battle, and then fighting Godzilla, Mothra, and two of Mothra's larvae at the same time.
-Also one of the Mass produced MechaGodzillas almost kills Anguirus.
+Also one of the mass-produced MechaGodzillas almost kills Anguirus.
+Battra kills Mothra.